 Where there is a regulatory obligation to comply with the Safety Net criteria, Energex apply a lowest cost Net Present Value (NPV) assessment to determine the preferred network option.
-For the identified need presented in this DPAR, a Weighted Average NPV, based on a sensitivity analysis, was conducted to establish the option that remained the lowest cost option in the scenarios considered.
+For the identified need presented in this FPAR, a Weighted Average NPV, based on a sensitivity analysis, was conducted to establish the option that remained the lowest cost option in the scenarios considered.
 In effect, this means that Energex create a separate NPV for each scenario, assign a weighting to each, with the outcome a Weighted Average NPV to inform the lowest cost option in a range of scenarios to proceed with.

-The preferred option for this DPAR is Option 4, which was based on two submissions received in response to the NNOR.
+The preferred option for this FPAR is Option 5, which was based on two submissions received in response to the NNOR.
 To protect Commercial-in-Confidence information, Energex has not published the economic analysis associated with the costs provided in this submission.
-Energex however can detail that the costs associated with this option are enough to meet the deferral value required to be the preferred option (as identified in section 4.6 of this report).
+Energex however can detail that the costs associated with this option are enough to meet the deferral value required to be the preferred option.
 In addition, the Weighted Average NPV is the lowest cost when comparing the non-network option to the alternative feasible Network options.